zadali/FrontEnd/README.md

 - *immediately-executed function expressions* (stay out of the global namespace)
 - *event listeners* (for capturing user actions)
-- *DOM manipulation* (changing HTML elements and/or their properties).
+- *DOM manipulation* (changing HTML elements and/or their properties)

 Read through the comments in the code and try out the suggestions.